About the Owners of CRYSTAL ONYX Cave

 What went into the cave:

 Scott lowered the trails so that there is more head clearance whenever possible.
 He made concrete steps in some spots to replace steep trails.
 54 tons of pea stone was carried into the cave by Scott, two 5 gallon buckets at a time, each weighing 50 lbs.
 That is 1,080 trips into the cave with gravel.
 While in the cave, the buckets were filled with mud, dirt, rock and other debris and hauled back out.
-Additional tons of rock and dirt were hauled out by wheelbarrow.
+Hundreds of tons of rock, mud and dirt were hauled out by bucket and wheelbarrow.

-Sara mixed 17 cubic yards of concrete weighing 68,850 lbs.
+Sara mixed 17 cubic yards of concrete weighing 68,850 lbs (34 tons).
 Scott carried half of the concrete into the cave two 3 gallon buckets at a time, each weighing 65 lbs.
 The other half came in by wheelbarrow through the lower tunnel.